“A desk is a dangerous place from which to watch the world.”

 A better approach?
 Get into the wild, where the users of our products roam free.
 In edtech, that means spending time in classrooms and district offices.
 The best digital product pros are part anthropologist, obsessed with observing behaviors and interactions of the people who use their products and skilled at decoding their motivations, language, and traditions.

 Here’s an example.
-On one of my first visits to an elementary school on behalf of Edmentum (a provider of K-12 education software) a group of our team members was helping 2nd and 3rd grade classes prepare to use a digital learning product.
+On one of my first visits to an elementary school on behalf of Edmentum (a provider of K-12 education software; I serve as head of product & UX) a group of our team members was helping 2nd and 3rd grade classes prepare to use a digital learning product.
 Once the students logged in, we planned to spend the morning showing them lessons and assessments.
 The first challenge occurred at a spot I hadn’t anticipated: the login process.
 Immediately, dozens of children’s hands went up, and curious little voices asked curious little questions: “Do I need to enter ‘www’?”
 “Is this the same as my Moodle login?”
 “It says to enter an email address.
 Do I use my mom’s?”

 The adults (teachers and our team members) mobilized immediately, roaming through the crowd of children, crouching to help their little fingers navigate the login.
 It was incredibly instructive.
 That day I was reminded that the young people who use these products are bringing experiences and questions we maybe haven’t considered and that we have a duty to build products that help teachers resolve these questions.
 I would have never understood the potential problems and opportunities in our login process if I had not witnessed this, in a school building, surrounded by children, on my knees.